westonstearns/courses-stattleship-r-intro/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1  key:7e2208dfc7
 ## Exploring the API Data

-You successfully called in data using the stattleshipR API, running the precoded `lappy()` function can give you a sence of the data you called in.
-Use the `head()` fucntion to print an abrieveated list of the `game_log_data` summaries.
+You successfully called in data using the stattleshipR API, running the precoded `lappy()` will summarize the sublists within the data you called in.
+Use the `head()` fucntion to print an abrieveated list of these summaries.

-The `game_log_data` containes sublists that each have their own variables.
+The `game_log_data` sublists have their own variables.
 We have created a data frame `all_variables` for you that contains all the unique variables within the sublists of the `game_log_data` data set.
 It has already been loaded into the environment.

 Print the variable list and then find out how long it is to get a sence of the size of the data you called.